smeup/jariko/README.md

 All information for developers is contained in the [Development guide](docs/development.md).

+## Logging

+The project supports configurable logging, described in a [separate document](docs/logging.md).

 ## RPG Unit tests: the MUTE mechanism

 We support special annotations to be used to write unit tests in RPG.
 For details see [this document](docs/mute.md).

 ## How the repository is organized